 - Panic disorder

-Each of these different types of anxiety also has their own debilitating symptoms that are slightly different from the other types.
+Each of these different types of anxiety also has its own debilitating symptoms that are slightly different from the other types.
 Since there are so many different types of anxiety, it is a very common disorder that affects almost one-third of adults at one point or another in their life.
 If you do have a form of anxiety, don’t worry, you have nothing to worry about.

 So, you have one form or another of anxiety.
 There are several herbal remedies for anxiety that you can take to help alleviate your symptoms.
 These herbal remedies have been studied specifically to treat anxiety, so has been extensive research done on each of them.
 Remember to always do your own research before you decide to try any new herbal supplement or remedy to treat any of your symptoms.